malloc47/malloc47.github.com/_posts/2021-09-12-dashboard-transit.md

   <img src="/img/posts/cockpit/gtfs-erd-small.svg" alt="GTFS ERD Small" width="350" />
 </a>

-This subset of GTFS entities is a bit more manageable for walking through what we need to consume for our dashboarding needs.
-The particular subset that might be relevant to other agencies might be different (e.g., some agencies might rely more on `frequency`-based service or have `calendar`-based service changes) but this is all I needed based on the [MTA][] GTFS.
+This subset of GTFS entities is a bit more manageable for demonstrating what we need to consume for our dashboard.
+The particular relevant subset might be different for other agencies (e.g., some agencies might rely more on `frequency`-based service or have `calendar`-based service changes) but this is all I needed based on the [MTA][] GTFS.

 Exploring this subset in more detail, the `agency` entity isn't strictly necessary except in cases where the feed represents multiple